Jong Kyong-thaek: Family background

-Jong's father was Jong Jun-thaek, an intellectual at the core of North Korea's early industrialization efforts under Kim Il-sung and who served as the DPRK's Deputy Premier from 1956 to 1961.
+Jong's father was Jong Jun-thaek, an intellectual at the core of North Korea's early industrialization efforts under Kim Il Sung and who served as the DPRK's Deputy Premier from 1956 to 1961.
 Chong headed national industrial planning between 1945 and 1950.
-He worked closely with Kim Il-sung, traveling with the leader to meet Stalin in Moscow in March 1949, and joining Kim's new Military Affairs Commission with the outbreak of the Korean War.
+He worked closely with Kim Il Sung, traveling with the leader to meet Stalin in Moscow in March 1949, and joining Kim's new Military Affairs Commission with the outbreak of the Korean War.
 After the war he headed North Korea's chemical industry.
 Jong Jun-thaek had an economics university named after him (Chong Jun Taek Kyongje Daehak) in Kangwon in 1960.
-He traveled to Syria and Sudan in 1972 on diplomatic missions, meeting President Assad.
+He travelled to Syria and Sudan in 1972 on diplomatic missions, meeting President Assad.
 Chong died in 1973 when his son was 10 or 12 years old.

 Career

 Jong's appears to have made his career with the Korean People's Army.
 He first surfaced as a public figure in November 2015, when he was listed on the funeral committee for Ri Ul-sol, the Korean People's Army General and elder Manchurian guerrilla veteran.
 In early 2017, Kim Won-hong was removed from the role of Minister of State Security (also known as the Director of the State Security Department, SSD).
 Won-hong had apparently been punished following a party inspection.
 The appointment of Jong Kyong-thaek as Minister came at the same time as Choe Ryong-hae was appointed director of the Organization and Guidance Department (OGD) which works closely with the SSD.
 According to North Korea Leadership Watch, "Choe's appointment along with the appointment of Jong Kyong Thaek at State Security are no accident...
 Choe and Jong's new positions represent a kind of house cleaning to avoid some of the problems that have affected State Security during the last 18 months.
 Choe and Jong's appointments are also intended to usher in 3rd generation DPRK cadres in the internal security services."

 In this capacity, Jong directs both censorship and counter-intelligence.
-For instance, during Kim Jong-un's trip to the 2018 North Korea–United States Singapore Summit, Jong "supervised the collection, consolidation and analysis of myriad intelligence reports from around the DPRK derived from eavesdropping and SSD's pyramid-like human intelligence networks.
+For instance, during Kim Jong Un's trip to the 2018 North Korea–United States Singapore Summit, Jong "supervised the collection, consolidation and analysis of myriad intelligence reports from around the DPRK derived from eavesdropping and SSD's pyramid-like human intelligence networks.
 Col. Gen. Jong probably supervised the mobilization of additional electronic capabilities and personnel to monitor the DPRK's defense industry."